HanaFEKI/Histopathology_foundation_models/README.md

 More categories and models will be added progressively as we parse the landscape of generative pathology models and language-vision integrations.
-If you use or extend this repo, please cite the source papers and link back to this project. 🙏
+If you use or extend this repo, please link back to this project. 🙏